 An introduction by Susan Romer

-Today, most children placed for adoption know they were adopted.
-Many have an open relationship with their birth parents.
+Today, most children in foster care and many of those adopted have an open relationship with their birth parents.
 Openness varies with each family, depending on how much, or what type of contact they have.
 Sometimes there are visits, but often it means texts, letters, FaceTime or now, Zoom.